37-Year-Old Outfielder – Free Agent

 Rajai Davis Contract Information:

-Signed a two-year deal with the Tigers in December of 2013.
+Signed a one-year, $6 million deal with the Athletics in January of 2017.

 To instantly reveal our fantasy analysis of every player – including Rajai Davis – simply subscribe now.

 |2017 (Multiple Teams)||36||MAJ||OAK/BOS||117||366||336||56||79||26||19||2||5||20||29||7||27||83||1||1||1||.235||.293||.348||.641|

 |Preseason||Subscribe now to see our 2017 projections for Rajai Davis||3-Year Averages||126||450||418||64||110||36||22||5||9||43||32||8||25||85||1||2||4||.263||.310||.404||.714|

 Rajai Davis Split Stats (View Full Split Stats)

 |2007 (Multiple Teams)||26||MAJ||PIT/SFO||219||190||9.6%||12.8%||0.75||85%||.321||.095|

 |Preseason||Subscribe now to see our 2017 projections for Rajai Davis||3-Year Averages||450||418||5.6%||18.9%||0.29||80%||.310||.141|

 |Year||Pos||Inn||PMFinal (?)||EXP Tot (?)||PM (?)||AirPM (?)||EPM (?)||InnHome (?)||PMH (?)||InnLHP (?)||PMLHP (?)||LEFT (?)||MID (?)||RGHT (?)|